-Microsoft Unveils Path to Accelerating Sustainability with AI in the Middle East
+Microsoft Unveils Path To Accelerating Sustainability With AI In The Middle East

+Five point playbook highlights the opportunities that AI provides governments, businesses, and society for accelerating sustainability.

-(MENAFN- Proglobal) November, 2023; Dubai, United Arab Emirates – Microsoft has released a whitepaper titled "Accelerating Sustainability with AI: A Playbook" ahead of the 28th Conference of the Parties (COP28), taking place at Expo City in Dubai from November 30th to December 12th.
+Dubai, United Arab Emirates – Microsoft has released a whitepaper titled“Accelerating Sustainability with AI: A Playbook” ahead of the 28th Conference of the Parties (COP28), taking place at Expo City in Dubai from November 30th to December 12th.
 The playbook outlines a comprehensive strategy for governments, businesses, and civil society organizations to leverage artificial intelligence (AI) in propelling the transition to a net-zero, climate-resilient, and nature-positive future.

 The playbook highlights the three unique, and most crucial abilities, that AI possesses for overcoming bottlenecks that exist on the path to net zero.
 This includes the ability to discern patterns, predict outcomes, and optimize performances in complex systems; the ability to accelerate the discovery and development of solutions like low-carbon materials, and climate-resilient crops; and finally the ability empower the sustainability workforce of the future.